ArdentEmpiricist/text_analysis/README.md

 ## Feedback & Issues

 Feedback, bug reports, and pull requests are highly appreciated!
-Open an Issue or start a discussion.
+Open an Issue or start a Discussion.